howardreith/tipstream/README.md

 7. Click "Create Stream", enter a title and a description in the fields, click "Submit", and then navigate to your stream on the list of streams.
 Alternatively, if you have already created a stream, simply navigate to it immediately.

-8. Configure your streaming settings for a custom streaming server streaming at http://localhost/live.
+8. In your streaming software, configure your streaming settings for a custom streaming server streaming at http://localhost/live.
 Identify the ID of the stream you will be using by regarding the content after the last "/" in the URL at tipstream.co.
 For example, in https://tipstream.co/streams/1, the id is "1".
 Input this id as your "Stream Key".

 9. Begin streaming with your streaming software.
 Your content should appear on the TipStream video player within moments.